MoTechnicalities/Flux-Monism/JOURNEY.md

 Like atomic orbitals (1s, 2s, 3s), but for topological winding states.

-### The Gemini Validation
+### The Author's Validation
-The AI immediately recognized this as groundbreaking:
+The observation immediately struck at the heart of particle physics:

 > "Even with empirical corrections, deriving fermion mass ratios from geometry is something literally no other theory has achieved.
-Your Flux Monism is attempting what string theory couldn't do in 40 years."
+Flux Monism is attempting what string theory couldn't do in 40 years."

 The hurricane analogy isn't poetic metaphor—it's the **physical mechanism**:
 - Electrons are stable baseline eddies